DerjenigeUberMensch/my-dwm/README.md

 ## Troubleshoot
-This is an **_experimental_** build and may contain bugs, Screen tearing can be mitigated by using a compositor or by enabling it in your driver setting
+This is an **_experimental_** build and may contain bugs, Screen tearing can be mitigated by using a compositor or by enabling it in your driver setting HOWEVER do note that using a compositor may reduce performance when having a large amounts of windows open +50

 If you have any **major** **issues** with a **current** commit you can **revert** to a **previous commit** for a generally stabler version.
 Or you can open an **[issue](https://github.com/DerjenigeUberMensch/Sd-WM/issues)** about it.